1125.00P Financial Need Review Procedure

-Beginning August 2014, the Social Security Administration we will no longer issue Social Security number printouts in their field offices.
+The Social Security Administration no longer issues Social Security number printouts in their field offices.
 Individuals who need proof of their Social Security number and cannot find their card, will need to apply for a replacement card.

-In addition, beginning October 2014, field offices will stop providing benefit verification letters, except in emergency situations.
-Benefit verifications are available online, and can be obtained anytime by registering for a my Social Security account located here or requested through SSA’s national toll-free number: 1(800) 772-1213.
+Field offices no longer provide benefit verification letters, except in emergency situations.
+Benefit verifications are available online, and can be obtained anytime by registering for a “my Social Security account” or calling SSA’s national toll-free number: 1(800) 772-1213.

 This change should not impact verification of SSDI/SSI benefits from local SSA offices.

-This status is appropriate for individuals whose planned services are: no cost, nonfinancial need based, or cost effective skills training only, or if the individual is unwilling to provide financial information.
-No financial information is required to complete the Financial Need Review in CaMS.
+This status is appropriate for individuals whose planned services are: no cost, nonfinancial need based, or cost-effective skills training only, or if the individual is unwilling to provide financial information.
+No financial information is needed to complete the Financial Need Review in CaMS.

-To complete the Financial Need Review in CaMS, check the radio button for “No Calculation” and select the reason from the drop down list.
+To complete the Financial Need Review in CaMS, check the radio button for “No Calculation” and select the reason from the drop-down list.
 The Financial Need Review letter for the No Calculation selection is informational only and informs the individual that financial information will be required should financial need based services be considered in the future.
-The Financial Need Review letter does NOT require the individual’s signature before no cost, non-economic need based or cost effective skills training services can be authorized.
+The Financial Need Review letter does NOT require the individual’s signature before no cost, non-financial need based or cost-effective skills training services can be authorized.

-For cost effective skills training, ACCES-VR may provide services with out consideration of the individual’s available resources.
-Cost-effective-skills-training is typically include training at proprietary vocational schools, other vocational/business training programs, non-degree college programs or BOCES, and must meet the following criteria:
+For cost effective skills training, ACCES-VR may provide services without consideration of the individual’s available resources.
+Cost Effective Skills Training typically includes training at proprietary vocational schools, other vocational/business training programs, non-degree college programs or BOCES and must meet the following criteria: